 Note: opening hours and ticket prices were updated in December 2022.
 In any case, recheck the official site before visiting.

 World Heritage Site

-As I mentioned before, Nahal Mearot Nature Reserve is a world heritage site.
+As I mentioned, Nahal Mearot Nature Reserve is a world heritage site.

 It is home to a group of prehistoric caves in which humans lived for some 500,000 years.
 Such long-term habitation of the same caves is very rare anywhere in the world.

-Though today this is a dry land spot, it was covered by water until 1-2 million of years ago.
-The cliff in the photo is a fossil reef which formed 100 million years ago from skeletons of marine organisms.
+This is a dry land spot today, but it was covered by water until 1-2 million years ago.
+The cliff in the photo is a fossil reef formed 100 million years ago from skeletons of marine organisms.
 The caves were created through limestone dissolution.
 The uplift of the Carmel caused the caves to become exposed.